lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 ## Tip 4.
 Use the screen(s) wisely.

 Use a big font and maximize the window.
+Note with a large font, you may have fewer columns and rows than you're used to, and you should design examples with this in mind (or at least test them).
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height or below the heads of the learners, people in the back won't be able to see the lower parts,